MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 ## Recommended configuration profile

-To get started, we recommend the following configuration for your enterprise to take advantage of all protection features that Defender for Endpoint provides.
+To get started, we recommend the following configuration for your enterprise to take advantage of all protection features that Microsoft Defender for Endpoint provides.

 The following configuration profile (or, in case of JAMF, a property list that could be uploaded into the custom settings configuration profile) will:
 - Enable real-time protection (RTP)
 - Specify how the following threat types are handled:
   - **Potentially unwanted applications (PUA)** are blocked
-  - **Archive bombs** (file with a high compression rate) are audited to Defender for Endpoint logs
+  - **Archive bombs** (file with a high compression rate) are audited to Microsoft Defender for Endpoint logs
 - Enable automatic security intelligence updates
 - Enable cloud-delivered protection
 - Enable automatic sample submission